 Not all pineapple tarts are bought for the same reason.

-For home serving:
+For home sharing

 -

-Go for classic buttery tarts with generous jam
+Classic buttery pastry with generous jam

 -

-Medium-sized pieces that are easy to share
+Medium-sized pieces for easy serving

-For gifting:
+For gifting

 -